rajshah1909/rajshah1909.github.io/index.md

 # 👋 Hi, I’m Raj Shah

-🎓 Motivated and detail-oriented Computer Science and Data Science student at Rutgers University with strong analytical and technical skills.
-Proficient in SQL, Excel, Tableau, and Python, with hands-on experience in data cleaning, relational database design, and interactive dashboard development.
+🎓 Senior double major in Computer Science and Data Science at Rutgers University.
+I specialize in data analysis and visualization, with strong skills in SQL, Python, Tableau, and Excel.
+Experienced in data cleaning, relational database design, and building interactive dashboards.

-📈 Passionate about uncovering insights from real-world datasets and transforming complex information into actionable visual stories.
-Demonstrated ability to build data pipelines, design well-structured dashboards, and deliver results through data-driven problem-solving.
+📈 Passionate about uncovering insights from real-world datasets and transforming them into clear, actionable visual stories.
+Skilled in building data pipelines, designing user-friendly dashboards, and delivering results through data-driven problem solving.

-💼 Eager to apply my skills in a real-world setting and contribute to business or research outcomes through meaningful analytics.
-Actively seeking internship or entry-level opportunities in data analytics to further develop and grow into a future data scientist.
+💼 Eager to apply my skills in real-world settings and contribute to impactful business or research outcomes through meaningful analytics.
+Currently seeking entry-level data analyst opportunities, with the long-term goal of growing into a data scientist role.

 ---